dan1229/django_dans_notifications/docs/email-templates.md

 This file is intended to document and explain all the email templates in this project so you can use them properly.
 By default, this project will include a handful that are necessary for the app to work.
 However, as you add templates, please include them in this document.

+**Note: The email templates have been updated with modern, responsive styling while maintaining full backwards compatibility.**

 ## Adding Your Own

 To add your own email template, simply add your `.html` files to your local templates folder.
 You can also place it in `<TEMPLATES_DIRECTORY>/emails` and it will be picked up automatically.
 These can be written as [Django Templates](https://docs.djangoproject.com/en/3.2/ref/templates/language/) and passed context variables from the `send_email` function.